‘Consensus is the most important part of science that many people don’t understand and that isn’t in the high school text books.’ – Naomi Oreskes

 A traditional jury has conversations, shut away in a room.
 This Phd jury has conversations which happen through activities such as: creating experiments in collaboration, conducting blind peer reviews of theories and experiments, publishing research in community-edited and read journals, replicating and reproducing previous experiments, participating in conferences, and more.

-This consensus conversation is a community-wide effort.
-It is slow and it is on-going.
-This Phd jury does not offer a verdict of absolute guilt or innocence.
+All that said, consensus conversations are a community-wide effort.
+They are slow and they are on-going.
+This science-jury does not offer a verdict of absolute guilt or innocence.

 Nonetheless, they do articulate their findings.
 They do speculate about which theories and experiments they find compelling, which they do not, and why.

-Even without a definitive verdict, they do say something.
+Even without a definitive verdict, these juries do say something.
 Sometimes they mostly agree.
 In other situations they slightly disagree.
 In the midst of such agreement-and-disagreement, how do you know how much consensus there is about any given theory or experimental finding?

 To explain this, I put to rest the metaphor of a jury.